-- The coverage regime of 100,000 euros per depositor and per institution is maintained.
-Additional coverages are incorporated in exceptional cases that provide guarantees up to a limit of 300,000 euros.
+- The coverage regime of $\leq$ 100,000 per depositor and per institution is maintained.
+Additional coverages are incorporated in exceptional cases that provide guarantees up to a limit of $\leq$ 300,000.

 - FAGADI's resources must reach 0.8% of the guaranteed deposits with a deadline of 30 June 2024, through the annual contributions of the banking institutions.
-Additionally, as of that date, banks must continue to make annual contributions to the Fund in order for this Fund to reach a level of 1.6% of financial resources within eight years from 2024 although the maximum FAGADI coverage limit for all beneficiaries may not exceed 200 million euros.
+Additionally, as of that date, banks must continue to make annual contributions to the Fund in order for this Fund to reach a level of 1.6% of financial resources within eight years from 2024 although the maximum FAGADI coverage limit for all beneficiaries may not exceed €200 million.

-Law 20/2018 maintains the Andorran Investment Guarantee System ("SAGI") as an ex post guarantee system in which the investment financial institutions, together with the banking institutions, which have been participating so far, participate and the management companies of collective investment institutions authorised to provide administration and custody of financial instruments.
+Law 20/2018 maintains the Andorran Investment Guarantee System ("SAGI") as an ex-post guarantee system in which the investment financial institutions, together with the banking institutions, which have been participating so far, participate and the management companies of collective investment institutions authorised to provide administration and custody of financial instruments.

-This law obliges banking institutions authorised to operate in the Andorran financial system to maintain investments in liquid and safe assets as a counterpart of an unavailable reserve, affected by compliance with the guarantees covered by the guarantee system.
+This law imposes a duty on banking institutions authorised to operate in the Andorran financial system to maintain investments in liquid and safe assets as a counterparty of an unavailable reserve, subject to compliance with the guarantees covered by the guarantee system.

-The amount of the guarantee reserve relating to the Deposit Guarantee Fund established by the Group totalled 32,055,000 euros as of 31 December 2022 (32,055,000 euros in 2021).
-The Group has invested an amount equivalent to the guarantee reserves in fixedincome securities - public debt of the OECD countries and the Principality of Andorra and other assets immediately available or with a maturity not exceeding one month, which can be easily settled, and that the INAF deems appropriate at any time, in accordance with the requirements established in the above-mentioned law (see Notes 25 and 43.1).
+The amount of the guarantee reserve relating to the Deposit Guarantee Fund established by the Group amounted to $\leq$ 32,055,000 as of 31 December 2023 ( $\leq$ 32,055,000 in 2022).
+The Group has invested an amount equivalent to the guarantee reserves in fixed-income securities - public debt of the OECD countries and the Principality of Andorra and other assets immediately available or with a maturity not exceeding one month, which can be easily settled, and that the AFA deems appropriate at any time, in accordance with the requirements established in the above-mentioned law (see Notes 25 and 43.1).

-In accordance with the same law during 2022, 1,934,000 euros have been provided (2,296,000 euros in 2021) and the total amount of the provision constituted is 2,160,000 euros (1,953,000 euros in 2021), which is recorded under the heading "Provisions-Other provisions".
+In accordance with the same law, during 2023 $\leq$ 1,800,000 have been provided ( $\leq$ 1,934,000 in 2022) and the total amount of the provision constituted is $\leq$ 2,694,000 ( $\leq$ 2,160,000 in 2022), which is recorded under the heading "Provisions-Other provisions" (Note 23.1).
 This annual provision corresponds to the ordinary contributions that are actually required to form the FAGADI ex-ante part, with a deadline of 30 June 2024.

-2.8.4.
+2.7.4.
 FAREB (Andorran Fund for the Resolution of Banking Institutions)